The extremely X-ray luminous radio-loud quasar CFHQS J142952+544717 at $z=6.18$ under Chandra high-angular resolution lens: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the referee for useful suggestions and comments.
 Support for this work was provided by the National Aeronautics and Space Administration through \chandra\ Award Numbers GO8-19093X and GO0-21101X issued by the Chandra X-ray Observatory Center, which is operated by the Smithsonian Astrophysical Observatory for and on behalf of the National Aeronautics Space Administration under contract NAS8-03060.
+G.M. acknowledges financial support from INAF mini-grant "The high-energy view of jets and transient" (Bando Ricerca Fondamentale INAF 2022).
 A.S., M.S., D.A.S. and V.L.K. were supported by NASA contract NAS8-03060 (Chandra X-ray Center).
 C.C.C. was supported at NRL by NASA DPR S-15633-Y. {\L}.S. was supported by the Polish NSC grant 2016/22/E/ST9/00061.
 This research has made use of data obtained from the Chandra Data Archive, and software provided by the Chandra X-ray Center (CXC) in the application packages CIAO and Sherpa.